-Benchmark 3.5
+3.5 Benchmark

 The benchmark was proposed by Hartung and Buddhikot in [9].
 The authors note that link allocation is an NP-complete problem.
-They present a greedy hill climbing heuristic.
+They propose a hill climbing heuristic to solve for an approximate solution.
 Initially, all links between cells and users are assumed to be active.
 A single iteration of hill climbing involves the following steps.
 All of the links are visited in a random order.
-A link is either added or removed if doing so increases fitness (the fitness of a solution is computed using Equation 5).
-Cells transmit data to users on whatever links remain active after a set number of iterations.
+A link is either added or removed if doing so increases fitness - the fitness of a solution is computed using Equation 5.
+Cells transmit data to users on whatever links are active after a set number of iterations.
 A cell allocates an equal share of the spectrum to all connected users.

 Updated schedules are required every few milliseconds in a real network.
 Therefore, it is only feasible to execute one iteration of hill climbing in online operation.
-In offline mode, the steps are iterated until no further improvements are possible.
+In offline mode, the steps are iterated until no further improvement are possible.

-EXPERIMENTAL DESIGN
+4 EXPERIMENTAL DESIGN

-The research questions posed in Section 1 were addressed using an experimental methodology based on simulation.
+The research questions motivated in Section 1 were addressed using an experimental methodology based on simulation.
 The simulation environment and experiments are described in this section.